BauplanLabs/quack-reduce/README.md

 ## Setup

-This project is pretty self-contained and requires only introductory-level familiarity with cloud services and frameworks, and a bit of Python.
+This project is pretty self-contained and requires only introductory-level familiarity with cloud services and frameworks, a bit of Python and optionally a bit of dbt.

 ### Accounts